Producing with specializations in Performance

 For her work in the classroom and outside it she was recognized as an Annenberg Awarded Fellow in the School of Cinematic Arts, working for the university on its esports and online broadcasting initiatives.
 Some other highlights during her tenure there include being selected for the Marshall School of Business's Graduate certificate program of Entertainment Business and alongside her cohort getting to showcase their games projects at the esteemed IndieCade 2020 in Santa Monica.

 Her classwork is diverse with an understanding of the entire game development pipeline required but for electives Abby's focuses on games producing, project management styles, narrative structures and audio processes.
-Building up a portfolio over the program with class projects at the forefront is vital and included below are select pieces.
+Building up a portfolio over the course of the program with award winning projects was vital that showed what Abby cared about as an artist was essential.
+Included below are select pieces.